13h3r/sqlmaster/README.md

 To generate template simple call `process` method of `Template`

 ## Parameters
-Parameters is markup element for parameter values substitutions.
-Here it is typical usage
+Parameter is a markup element for parameter values substitution.
+Here it is typical usage:

 ```sql
 select * from client where name = /** string client(*/'John'/**)*/